 com.apple.crashreportcopymobile) are all examples of

-Whilst iOS by default has a number of different services, not all of them are present on the device.
+Whilst iOS by default has a number of different lockdown services provided within the base iOS image, not all of the functionality that is available within Xcode is implemented from services in the base OS.
 In order to augment the iOS Device with additional functionality to an attached macOS host, Xcode bundles a "Developer Disk Image".